ethereum/EIPs/EIPS/eip-1.md

 ## Linking to other EIPs

 References to other EIPs should follow the format `EIP-N` where `N` is the EIP number you are referring to.
-Each EIP that is referenced in an EIP **MUST** be accompanied by a relative markdown link the first time it is referenced, and **MAY** be accompaniede by a link on subsequent references.
+Each EIP that is referenced in an EIP **MUST** be accompanied by a relative markdown link the first time it is referenced, and **MAY** be accompanied by a link on subsequent references.
 The link **MUST** always be done via relative paths so that the links work in this GitHub repository, forks of this repository, the main EIPs site, mirrors of the main EIP site, etc.  For example, you would link to this EIP with `[EIP-1](./eip-1.md)`.

 ## Auxiliary Files